Nicsena/api/README.md

 # API

-API for <https://api.nicsena.tk/> and my personal website.
+API for <https://nicsena.tk/> and my personal website.

 You can try out the API at <https://api.nicsena.tk/>

+If you want to test new endpoints and see new/future changes, you can use the dev verson at <https://api-dev.nicsena.tk/>

 ## Environment Variables